aws-samples/aws-modern-application-workshop/module-4/README.md

 npm install --save-dev @aws-cdk/aws-apigateway
 ```

-Back in `APIGatewayStack.ts`, define the class imports for the code we will be writing:
+Back in `lib/apigateway-stack.ts`, define the class imports for the code we will be writing:

 ```typescript
 import cdk = require('@aws-cdk/core');